 If the First Vice-Chair position becomes vacant, the Second Vice-Chair shall automatically assume the role of First Vice-Chair.

-If the Second Vice-Chair position becomes vacant in the first three (3) years of the Quadrennium, the AAC shall hold an election from among the remaining members of the Leadership.
+If the Second Vice-Chair position becomes vacant in the first three (3) years of the Quadrennium, Team USA AC shall hold an election from among the remaining members of the Leadership.
 If the Vice Chair position becomes vacant in the final year of the Quadrennium, the position may remain vacant.

 Leadership.
-If a Leadership position becomes vacant in the first three (3) years of the position’s term, the AAC shall hold an election as soon as reasonable at a Meeting of the Members.
-If a Leadership position becomes vacant in the final year of t the position’s term, the position may remain vacant.
+If a Leadership position becomes vacant in the first three (3) years of the position’s term, Team USA AC shall hold an election at a Meeting of the Members, provided such a meeting is scheduled within a reasonable time after the vacancy occurs.If a Leadership position becomes vacant in the final year of the position’s term, the position may remain vacant.

 Article VI.
 DUTIES AND REMOVAL OF A MEMBER